aondodawid/WebApp-Astro-PWA/README.md

 #### 1. Set the Required Options

-- `isManifest: true` — ensures the manifest is used.
+- `isManifest: true` — ensures the manifest is used - default `false`.
-- `createManifest: true` — instructs the builder to generate the manifest file.
+- `createManifest: true` — instructs the builder to generate the manifest file - default `false`.
-- `manifestPath: "manifest.json"` — specifies the path where the manifest will be created.
+- `manifestPath: "manifest.json"` — specifies the path where the manifest will be created - default `manifest.json`.
 - `manifest` — the basic manifest info.
-- `icons` —table of icons for add to component in head.
+- `icons` — table of icons for add to component in head.

 #### 2. Add Basic settings